Aldo Leão Ramírez: 2010–11

-Ramírez and Morelia faced Club América in the quarterfinals and was booked in the 74th minute of the first leg but Morelia won at América's temporary home Estadio Corregidora 2–1.
-With Ramírez 90 minutes on the field Morelia eliminated América 5–3 on aggregate.
-During the first leg of the semifinal match against Cruz Azul, Ramírez was booked due to a foul on Gonzalo Pineda.
-Morelia would end up losing the first leg 2–0 which meant Morelia would have to score at least two goals in the second leg to advance to the final.
-Ramírez and Morelia would win the second leg 3–0 which made the aggregate score 3–2, Morelia advanced to their first league final since 2003, Ramírez was considered one of the crucial players of the match.
-The victory was overshadowed when a fan ran out on the field after the third goal and caused a brawl between the players and coaches from both clubs, Ramírez was not one of the five people sent off.
+Ramírez and Morelia faced Club América in the quarterfinals and eliminated them 5–3 on aggregate.
+In the semifinals against Cruz Azul, Ramírez and Morelia would make a comeback in the second leg, winning 3–0 after losing the first leg 2–0 and advancing to their first league final since 2003.
+The victory was overshadowed when a fan ran out on the field after the third goal and caused a brawl between the players and coaches from both clubs.

 Morelia faced UNAM in the league final at Estadio Morelos, Ramírez performance was praised by various media outlets.
 Morelia and UNAM would end drawing 1–1 in the first leg in Morelia.
-After the match Ramírez told the media Morelia had various opportunities to take the lead but did not prevail.
-Ramírez also stated the team was not nervous and the team showed hierarchy, the UNAM goal was from an error but stated they had more chances to score than UNAM but did not take advantage of them.
-In the second leg at the Estadio Olímpico Universitario, Ramírez helped Morelia draw a penalty when Miguel Sabah was tripped by Alejandro Palacios inside the penalty box after an intended pass by Ramírez, Jaime Lozano converted the penalty to tie the match.
-After it looked like it was going to extra time, Javier Cortés went past various defenders including Ramírez as he scored the title clinching goal.
+In the second leg at the Estadio Olímpico Universitario, Ramírez helped Morelia draw a penalty when Miguel Sabah was tripped by Alejandro Palacios inside the penalty box after an intended pass by Ramírez.
+After it looked like it was going to extra time, with the scores still tied at 1-1, Javier Cortés scored the title clinching goal for Pumas UNAM.